padok-team/terraform-google-dns/README.md

 ## User Stories for this module

-- AAOps I want to get my own DNS using Cloud DNS
-- AAOps I want to be able to list all my DNS records and set them
+- AAOps I need to be able to list all my DNS records and set them
-- AAOPS I want to create a private DNS zone
+- AAOps I need to create a public or private DNS zone

 ## Usage